 “We are so thankful and excited we have raised over $19 million, which includes a $5 million commitment from the Province of Manitoba — a transformational gift pushing the project very close to the finish line,” said Wendy Galagan, RMHC Manitoba’s CEO.
 “From our current location, we can hear the construction and staff go for walks to see the progress.
 It’s inspiring for all of us who are part of the mission because it means, very soon, we’re going to be able to help more families.”

-RMHC Manitoba opened its current building back in 1984, located at 566 Bannatyne Avenue.
+RMHC Manitoba opened its current building back in 1984, located at 566 Bannatyne Avenue in Winnipeg.
 Since then, the organization has hosted thousands of families from across Manitoba and Northwestern Ontario.
 But like any home a few decades old, the current house has some outdated features.

 “It has served thousands and thousands of families, but it’s 37 years old.
 Over this time, families’ needs and healthcare standards have changed,” Wendy said.
 “For example, we currently have shared washroom facilities and small common area spaces.
 Our new house will not only be growing from 14 to 40 bedrooms, every bedroom will have its own private washroom as well as many common area spaces for families.”